 NPR's Head Of News Resigns Following Harassment Allegations

-NPR's senior vice president for news, Michael Oreskes, has resigned following sexual harassment allegations dating back nearly two decades.
+NPR's senior vice president for news, Michael Oreskes, has resigned following allegations of sexual harassment from several women.

 "This morning I asked Mike Oreskes for his resignation because of inappropriate behavior," NPR CEO Jarl Mohn wrote in an email to NPR staff on Wednesday.
 "I have received his resignation, effective immediately."